 In HubSpot's 2021 State of Customer Service report, we learned that many teams aren't using technology to their full advantage.
 In fact, only 29% of respondents use a help desk, and 23% use a CRM.
 This data is interesting because research shows that companies that do use these technologies find them to be extremely effective.

 If your team isn't fully using technology to your advantage, 2021 is the year to start using systems to help support teams increase efficiency, without adding stress.

 With increased demands and pressure on customer service teams, it makes sense that representatives on your team might experience burnout.

 We've all been there.
-That's why it's important to try to prevent burnout and prioritize your employee's mental health.
-As a service manager, you might be experiencing a time of innovation, along with stress.
+That's why it's essential to try to prevent burnout and prioritize your employee's mental health.
+For example, as a service manager, you might be experiencing a time of innovation, along with stress.
 But that doesn't mean that you need to put all the pressure on your employees.

 Think about it.
-Do you do your best work when you're burned out, or your worst?
+Do you do your best work when you're burnt out, or your worst?

 Stapleton at Intercom, says, "We know how difficult it can be for support teams on the front lines, and we want to make sure our team members are taking care of their mental health.
 We've been upfront and transparent discussing stress and mental health, aiming to provide psychological safety and removing stigma."

 Additionally, this means you might have to adjust your expectations.
 Yes, you want to innovate, grow, and provide the best experience possible.
 But unrealistic goals won't help anyone.